Taycheedah Correctional Institution

 Taycheedah Correctional Institution is a prison in Fond du Lac, Wisconsin, near the Town of Taycheedah.
-Established in 1921, it was known as Wisconsin Home for Women until 1975.
-The facility houses maximum-security and medium-security adult females, with an average population of 936 as of May 2019.
+Established in 1921, it was known until 1975 as the Wisconsin Home for Women.
+The facility houses maximum-security and medium-security adult females, with a population of 985 as of June 30, 2025.

 History

 Before the Wisconsin Industrial Home was opened in 1921, female inmates were held in the Wisconsin State Prison in Waupun (now known as Waupun Correctional Institution).
 After it opened, women who committed "crimes against morality" were transferred to the Wisconsin Industrial Home, while women who had committed more serious crimes or were repeat offenders remained at Waupun.
 In 1931, construction began on a new facility, the Wisconsin Prison for Women, adjoining the Wisconsin Industrial Home.
 All women were transferred to this new facility.
 In 1945 Wisconsin Industrial Home and Wisconsin Prison for Women were combined and given the name Wisconsin Home for Women.
 The prison received its current name, Taycheedah Correctional Institution, in 1975 by order of the legislature.